changliao1025/eco3d/README.md

 ### `References`

 There are a number of publications that describe the algorithms used in `ECO3D` in detail.
-If you make use of `ECO3D` in your work, please consider including a reference to the following:
+If you make use of `ECO3D` in your work, please consider the following references.

+Because `ECO3D` was developed based on `PRMS` and `TEM`, and tested at the same study domain in the `Tanana Flat`, additional references are also recommended.

+## `ECO3D` model

+* Liao, Chang.
+(2022).
+ECO3D: a three-dimensional land surface model (0.1.22).
+Zenodo. https://doi.org/10.5281/zenodo.7569559

 * Liao, C. (2017).
 Three-dimensional water and carbon cycle modeling at high spatial-temporal resolutions (Doctoral dissertation, Purdue University).

+## `Scientific` study

 * Liao, C., Zhuang, Q., Leung, L. R., & Guo, L. (2019).
 Quantifying Dissolved Organic Carbon Dynamics Using a Three‐Dimensional Terrestrial Ecosystem Model at High Spatial‐Temporal Resolutions.
 Journal of Advances in Modeling Earth Systems, 11(12), 4489-4512.

-* Liao, Chang.
-(2022).
-ECO3D: a three-dimensional land surface model (0.1.22).
-Zenodo. https://doi.org/10.5281/zenodo.7569559
+* Liao, C., & Zhuang, Q. (2017).
+Quantifying the role of permafrost distribution in groundwater and surface water interactions using a three-dimensional hydrological model.
+Arctic, Antarctic, and Alpine Research, 49(1), 81-100.

+* Liao, C., & Zhuang, Q. (2017).
+Quantifying the role of snowmelt in stream discharge in an Alaskan watershed: an analysis using a spatially distributed surface hydrology model.
+Journal of Geophysical Research: Earth Surface, 122(11), 2183-2195.